 - How do I claim CME/MOC credit?

 Credit is available upon passing quizzes that are provided with select AAP Grand Rounds, NeoReviews, and Pediatrics in Review articles.
-Once you have passed quizzes, they will appear on your AAP Transcript for claiming CME.
+Once you have passed quizzes, they will appear on your AAP Transcript for claiming CME and MOC Part 2.
 Allied Health and other providers who do not have other AAP CME activities can obtain certificates directly through My CE.
 Click for tips on claiming MOC once you have passed enough quizzes.

 - What are Pediatric Collections?